Esri/calcite-maps/README.md

 * Calcite styles, layouts and themes for map apps (top, bottom, jumbo and in-line)
 * Extensions for Bootstrap components (navbar, accordion and panels)
 * Custom Sass build system for creating optimized builds
-* Full integration and support for the new ArcGIS API for JavaScript 4.x
+* Full integration and support for ArcGIS API for JavaScript 4.x
 * Samples for ArcGIS JS 3.x, 4.x and Esri Leaflet
 * Support for Dojo and jQuery
-* Easy and fast to build great map apps

 ###Samples
 Use the [Styler](http://esri.github.io/calcite-maps/extras/index.html) to design apps on the fly or just start with one of the [code samples](http://esri.github.io/calcite-maps/extras/index.html).